mitma98/mitma98/README.md

 ## Helloooo!👋
 I'm Mithma, a data science enthusiast based in the UK.

-🐍 Natural Pythonista who enjoys working across data analysis, machine learning, and building projects that (hopefully) matter.
+🐍 Natural Pythonista who enjoys working across data analysis, machine learning, and building projects that matter.

 💡 If an idea sticks, chances are I’ll try to turn it into something real.